Back to jobs

 Qualifications

-• Hands-on experience with ADP strongly preferred, working knowledge of another HRIS/ATS systems a plus
+• Hands-on experience with ADP strongly preferred

-• Strong organizational and time management skills with the ability to meet deadlines
+• Strong organizational and time management skills with the ability to meet deadlines.

 The compensation range for this position is for a full-time employee in New York.
 The base salary offered will depend on qualifications, market data and internal equity.